Akcol/Power_Outage_Prediction/.ipynb_checkpoints/README-checkpoint.md

 <h3>Performance Comparison</h3>
 <p>
-    The Final Model achieved an accuracy of <strong> 0.8716</strong>, a significant improvement over the Baseline Model's accuracy of <strong>0.65</strong>.
+    The Final Model achieved an accuracy of <strong> 0.86</strong>, a significant improvement over the Baseline Model's accuracy of <strong>0.65</strong>.
-    The F1 score for most classes exceeded 0.85, with severe weather achieving a near-perfect score of 0.97.
+    The F1 score for most classes exceeded 0.85.
 This demonstrates the model's enhanced ability to distinguish between outage causes, even in less frequent categories like "fuel supply emergency" and "islanding."
 </p>